Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Improvement: Full compatibility with Newspaper and Adsense
 * Improvement: Blocking IP Adresses for comment section. (option)
 * Improvement: Variable cookie scan for high traffic websites to minimize server capacity.
-* Update: New UI for cookie banner settings.
+* Improvement: New UI for cookie banner settings.

 = 2.1.8 =
 * Tweak: improve escaping of css in document html output